 In addition, Section 107(b) of the JOBS Act also provides that an emerging growth company can take advantage of the extended transition period provided in Section 7(a)(2)(B) of the Securities Act for complying with new or revised accounting standards.
 In other words, an emerging growth company can delay the adoption of certain accounting standards until those standards would otherwise apply to private companies.
-We have elected to take advantage of such extended transition period under Section 107(b).
+We have elected not to take advantage of such extended transition period under Section 107(b).

-THE OFFERING

-Ordinary shares offered by the selling

-shareholders

-shares

-Ordinary shares to be outstanding immediately

-after this offering

-24,770,889 shares

-Option to purchase additional shares

-The underwriters have the option to purchase up to an additional ordinary shares from the selling shareholders, at the public offering price, less the underwriting discount, within 30 days of the date of this prospectus.

-Use of proceeds

-We will not receive any proceeds from the sale of ordinary shares by the selling shareholders.

-Dividend policy

-We do not anticipate declaring or paying any cash dividends on our ordinary shares for the foreseeable future.
-Any future determination relating to our dividend policy will be made at the discretion of our board of directors and will depend on then existing conditions, including our financial condition, results of operations, contractual restrictions (including in the credit agreements governing our Credit Facilities (as defined herein)), capital requirements, business prospects, legal restrictions and other factors our board of directors may deem relevant.
+THE OFFERING Ordinary shares offered by us 5,877,778 shares Ordinary shares to be outstanding immediately after this offering 23,727,787 shares Option to purchase additional shares We have agreed to allow the underwriters to purchase up to an additional 881,667 ordinary shares from us, at the public offering price, less the underwriting discount, within 30 days of the date of this prospectus.
+Use of proceeds We estimate that the net proceeds from this offering to us will be approximately \$46.7 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+The principal purposes of this offering are to obtain additional capital to fund our operations and growth, to create a public market for our ordinary shares and to facilitate our future access to the public equity markets.
+We expect to use approximately \$40.0 million of the net proceeds of this offering to repay outstanding borrowings under our Credit Facilities (as defined herein) and the remainder for general corporate purposes, which we expect to include funding working capital, operating expenses and the selective pursuit of business development opportunities.
+At this time, we have not specifically identified a large single use for which we intend to use the net proceeds, and, accordingly, we are not able to allocate the net proceeds among any of these potential uses in light of the variety of factors that will impact how such net proceeds are ultimately utilized by us.
+Dividend policy We do not anticipate declaring or paying any cash dividends on our ordinary shares for the foreseeable future.
+Any future determination relating to our dividend policy will be made at the discretion of our board of directors and will depend on then existing conditions, including our financial condition, results of operations, contractual restrictions (including in the credit agreements governing our Credit Facilities), capital requirements, business prospects, legal restrictions and other factors our board of directors may deem relevant.
 See "Dividend Policy."

-NASDAQ Global Select Market Trading symbol

-"ICHR."
+Proposed symbol Our ordinary shares have been approved for listing on the NASDAQ Global Select Market, or NASDAQ, under the symbol "ICHR."